8.2-kiloyear event

-In climatology, the 8.2 kiloyear event was a rapid drop in global temperatures that occurred around 8,200 years ago, lasting between two and four centuries.
-This event marks the beginning of the Northgrippian Age within the Holocene epoch.
+The 8.2-kiloyear event was a rapid drop in global temperatures that occurred around 8,200 years ago (BP), lasting between two and four centuries.
+This event marks the beginning of the Northgrippian stage within the Holocene epoch.
 While this cooling phase was not as intense as the earlier Younger Dryas period that occurred just before the Holocene began, it was still significant.
 During the 8.2-kiloyear event, atmospheric methane levels dropped by 80 parts per billion, a 15% reduction, suggesting a broad cooling and drying trend across the Northern Hemisphere.

 The 8.2 ky event in its holocene context: Combination of temperature indicators ("proxies") for north-western Europe from Greenland icecores and Alpine glacier extensions, with three subdivision proposals from three disciplines.

 The 8.2 ky-event in detail: This is the most prominent temperature fallback (regression) of the Holocene immediately preceding the Atlantic temperature peak.

 Identification

-A rapid cooling around 8,200 years ago was first identified by Swiss botanist Heinrich Zoller in 1960, who named the event the Misox oscillation for the Val Mesolcina.
+A rapid cooling around 8,200 BP was first identified by Swiss botanist Heinrich Zoller in 1960, who named the event the Misox oscillation for the Val Mesolcina.
 It is also known as the Finse event in Norway.
 Evidence for the 8.2 kiloyear event has been found in speleothem records across Eurasia, the Mediterranean, South America, and southern Africa, indicating the event was globally synchronous.
 The strongest evidence for the event comes from the North Atlantic region; the disruption in climate shows clearly in Greenland ice cores, sedimentary records, and other records of the temperate and tropical North Atlantic.
 There is less evidence in ice cores from Antarctica and South American records.
 The effects of the sudden temperature decrease were global, most notably sea level change.